-How do successful state programs and laws work?
+How do these laws work with public records?

-Successful state programs have taken one of two approaches:
+State programs with minimized impact on the public records have taken one of two approaches:

 - In Arizona, an eligible person files an affidavit with the court to prohibit the general public from accessing their personal information.
 If approved by the court, an order is issued directing the county clerk to prohibit public access to the information.
 The prohibition on public access expires after several years.
 Access to the unredacted record providing constructive notice is available for real estate/title professionals. - 2.
 In Minnesota, there is an address confidentiality program known as Safe at Home.
 In a state with an address confidentiality program, an eligible person files an application with a state agency, usually the Attorney General or Secretary of State, to certify eligibility for the program.
 Once certified, a participant may distribute forms to all entities involved in a real estate transaction, requiring the privatization of address information.
 Government entities are prohibited from sharing, or making public, the person's name in conjunction with their address unless they have signed consent to share the information for a specified purpose.